yugankk7/image-caption-generator/README.md

 # image-caption-generator

-This image caption generator was trained on the Flickr8k dataset which can be found [here](https://www.kaggle.com/adityajn105/flickr8k) and the Flickr8k test which can be found [here](https://www.kaggle.com/riya786/flickr8k-text).
-If you would like to train your own model, please download the following two datasets.
+This image caption generator was trained on the Flickr8k dataset and the Flickr8k text datasets.
+The dataset is available for free.
+You must complete a request form and the links to the dataset will be emailed to you.
+I would love to link to them for you, but the email address expressly requests: “Please do not redistribute the dataset“.
+[REQUEST FORM FOR THE DATASET](https://forms.illinois.edu/sec/1713398)

-You can also use a pre-trained model which can be found [here](https://drive.google.com/file/d/1VdLPDAoMZCcwY2_fq-MM2ns9Jc5w_T1C/view?usp=sharing)
+You can also use a pre-trained model which can be found [here](https://drive.google.com/file/d/1VdLPDAoMZCcwY2_fq-MM2ns9Jc5w_T1C/view?usp=sharing).

 Steps to run -